Neutron Stars as Perfect Fluids: Extracting the Linearized Response Function: Introduction

-The numerical implementation with the results for frequencies and tidal deformabilities will be presented elsewhere.
 The approximations, limitations, and breakdown of the model are discussed in the appendix.
-This framework provides a systematic bridge between relativistic stellar perturbations and gravitational wave observables.
+A numerical implementation in the Regge-Wheeler gauge for the frequencies and tidal deformabilities will be presented elsewhere.
+This framework provides a systematic bridge between relativistic stellar perturbations and the tidal response parameters relevant for gravitational-wave modeling.